Daily Pulse - 2026-03-09

 2.4 Strategy/MSTR: structurally tied to BTC, but options levels imply higher crash-risk than BTC itself

-• CALL: BEARISH (MSTR vs BTC — RELATIVE: BTC better)
+• CALL BEARISH MSTR/BTC (MSTR vs BTC — RELATIVE: BTC better)

 • Why it matters: SpotGamma highlights a key options “call wall” break that accelerated downside; even with continued corporate BTC buying, the equity wrapper can gap harder than the underlying in volatility regimes.